LucasEnard/formation-template-python/README.md

 VERY IMPORTANT : we need to make sure we use **send_request_sync** and not **send_request_async** in the call of our operations, or else the activity will set off before receiving the boolean response.

+<br><br>

+Before testing don't forget to double click on every modified service/process/operation to restart them or your changes won't be effective.

+<br><br>

 In the visual trace, after testing, we should have approximately half of objects read in the csv saved also in the remote database.<br>
 Note that to test you can just start the `bs.ServiceCSV` and it will automatically send request to the router that will then dispatch properly the requests.<br>
 Also note that you **must** double click on a service/operation/process and press reload or restart if you want your saved changes on VSCode to apply.